mandiant/capa/capa/ida/plugin/README.md

 3. Click the `Analyze` button

 When running capa explorer for the first time you are prompted to select a file directory containing capa rules.
-The plugin conveniently remembers your selection for future runs; you can change this selection by navigating to `Rules > Change rules directory...`.
+The plugin conveniently remembers your selection for future runs; you can change this selection by navigating to `Settings > Change default rules directory...`.
 We recommend downloading and using the [standard collection of capa rules](https://github.com/fireeye/capa-rules) when getting started with the plugin.

-#### Tips
+#### Tips Program Analysis

 * Start analysis by clicking the `Analyze` button
 * Reset the plugin user interface and remove highlighting from IDA disassembly view by clicking the `Reset` button
-* Change your capa rules directory by navigating to `Rules > Change rules directory...` from the plugin menu
+* Change your capa rules directory by navigating to `Settings > Change default rules directory...` from the plugin menu
 * Hover your cursor over a rule match to view the source content of the rule
 * Double-click the `Address` column to navigate the IDA Disassembly view to the associated feature
 * Double-click a result in the `Rule Information` column to expand its children
 * Select a checkbox in the `Rule Information` column to highlight the address of the associated feature in the IDA Dissasembly view

+#### Tips Rule Generator

+* Navigate to a function in the `Disassembly` view and click`Analyze` to get started
+* Double-click or multi-select + right-click in the `Function Features` window to add features to the `Editor` window
+* Right-click features in the `Editor` window to make modifications
+* Drag-and-drop (single click + multi-select support) features in the `Editor` window to quickly build a hierarchy of statements and features
+* Right-click anywhere in the `Editor` window not on a feature to quickly remove all features
+* Add descriptions/comments by placing editing the appropriate column in the `Editor` window
+* Directly edit rule text, including rule metadata fields using the `Preview` window
+* Change the default rule author and default scope displayed in the `Preview` window by navigating to `Settings`

 ## Development